AlvisPr/atm_machine/README.md

 4. Run `npm start` to launch the application
 5. Open your browser and go to `http://localhost:3000`

+You can also view the deployed application [here](https://atmachine.netlify.app/).

 ## Technologies Used
 - React
 - JavaScript (ES6+)